Our Team

 Anna looks after everything behind the scenes that make star* work.
 She is focused on making us more efficient and effective.
 She manages the day-to-day activity of the team including procedures, protocols and policies.

 Anna is currently looking at improving all out internal systems and communication streams.
 With the challenges of the most working remotely across the country, the way we collaborate is essential.
-She is also Clerk to the Trustees and helps hold everyone to task.

 -